Jeffrey-Sardina/systemd/README.md

 ## Distribution/users maintainers, please read

-Systemd choice a path to centralizing the "age-verification" process.
+Systemd devs chose a path to centralizing the "age-verification" process.

 This itself is a little part of the well-planned operation to sabotage whole OpenSource.